forkiesassds/Supernova/README.md

-Supernova is a fully featured and customisable **ClassiCube Server Software** based on MCForge/MCLawl.
+Supernova is a fully featured and customisable **Minecraft Classic and ClassiCube Server Software** based on MCGalaxy.

 **Setup**
 -----------------